Beautiful Plants Reflect Healthy Roots

 For Example

 If a flowering shrub was purchased in a three-gallon container, you’ll need at least three gallons of water directly to the plant roots three times per week for the first growing season.
 In times of drought and heat, you may need to water daily.
-After the first growing season, you can reduce watering to twice per week unless, of course, there is a drought again, then you’ll need to water more.
+After the first growing season, you can reduce watering to twice weekly unless there is a drought.
+Then, you’ll need to water more.
 When a plant starts to wilt, it needs water!
+Don’t leave plants to wilt.
+Wilting causes damage to plant cells.

-I think the best example of root growth is carrots.
-When carrots receive just a little bit of water on the soil surface and not a good, deep soaking, they tend to grow short and fat.
-If carrots receive a good, deep watering where the soil is well-saturated, they tend to grow bigger, longer and stronger.
+Carrots are the best example I can think of for root growth.
+When carrots receive a daily, light sprinkling of water on the surface of the soil and not a really good, deep soaking, they tend to grow short and fat.
+If carrots receive a really good, deep watering where the soil is well-saturated every couple of days, they tend to grow bigger, longer, and thicker.
+Can you see where I’m going here?

 Photo by Monika Grabkowska, Unsplash